MariusBrummer/frontend/README.md

 ## Running Test

-To run your tests, execute one the following commands in your terminal:
+To run your tests, execute the following command in your terminal:

 ```bash
 npm run test

 ```

-## Running Test in Cypress GUI
+## Running Tests in Cypress GUI

+To run your tests in Cypress GUI execute the following command in your terminal:

 ```bash
 npx open cypress